 Jane Robson, chief executive of NALP, confirms that paralegal experience is a way to show that you’re aware of the law, practice and procedure, and can therefore become a valuable part of a firm.
 The experience can also go towards the two years' qualifying work experience necessary to qualify as a solicitor via the SQE route

 Caroline Spencer-Boulton completed the NALP Level 4 Diploma in Paralegal Studies and was then offered a paralegal job in a criminal law firm where she honed her skills.
 She passed her police station accreditation to become a police station representative.
-After a number of years, Caroline set up her own paralegal services firm specialising in criminal defence and gained a NALP Licence to Practise.
+After several years, Caroline set up her own paralegal services firm specialising in criminal defence and gained a NALP Licence to Practise.
 She says: “I attend at a police station if someone is arrested, and if they are charged, I can prepare their defence case in the magistrates court, crown court and beyond if necessary.
-I usually instruct a barrister to attend court to provide the advocacy throughout.
+I instruct a barrister to attend court to provide the advocacy throughout.
 I have been granted my licenced access which gives me the right, as a paralegal, to instruct barristers directly on behalf of my clients, without the need to go via a solicitor.”